SarAhmed/Java-Parser/README.md

 ```
 * Get All Classes Declarations<br/>
 Method: getClasses
   * Takes no input.
   * Returns ArrayList of all classes declerations as Strings.
 ```
 p.getClasses();
 ```
-* Get a Class Body
+* Get a Class Body<br/>
-Method: getClassBody
+Method: getClassBody=
   * Take as an input order(zero-indexed) of the Class.
   * Return the Class's Body as a String.
 ```
 p.getClassBody(0);
 ```

-* Refactor/Transform Class Body
+* Refactor/Transform Class Body<br/>
 Method: refactorClassBody
   * Take as an input order(zero-indexed) of the Class and the new body code.
   * Returns String containing the code after the transformation.
 ```
 p.refactorClassBody(0, "int x=0;" + p.getClassBody(0));
 ```